apache/spark/python/docs/source/user_guide/pandas_on_spark/types.rst

 .. note::

-    Koalas currently does not support multiple types of data in single column.
+    Pandas APIs on Spark currently do not support multiple types of data in single column.

     .. code-block:: python